MystPi/glen/README.md

 ## Bring-your-own server

-Glen's `serve` function only works on the `deno` runtime, but you can bring your own server so Glen can work on any runtime, such as Node.js or Cloudflare Workers.
+Glen's `serve` function only works on the `deno` runtime, but you can bring your own server so Glen can work on any runtime, such as Node.js (>= v17.0.0) or Cloudflare Workers.
 The `convert_request` and `convert_response` functions are here to help you with this.

 <details>
   <summary>
     <b>Cloudflare Workers example</b>
   </summary>

+> [!IMPORTANT]
+> Glen's `static` middleware will not work on the Cloudflare Workers runtime since it does not support the `node:fs` module.
+Everything else should work as expected.

 `src/index.js`